rackerlabs/support-how-to/content/cloud-monitoring/about-the-rackspace-monitoring-agent.md

 created_by: Susan Million
 last_modified_date: '2016-01-21'
 last_modified_by: Constanze Kratel
-product: Cloud Monitoring
+product: Rackspace Monitoring
 product_url: cloud-monitoring
 ---

-<span>The Rackspace Monitoring Agent allows you to monitor the internals
-of your Cloud Server by running checks that are installed on your server locally rather than launching checks from one or more of the Rackspace data centers.
+The Rackspace Monitoring Agent allows you to monitor the internals of your Cloud Server by running checks that are installed on your server locally rather than launching checks from one or more of the Rackspace data centers.
 Because the agent is installed locally, it is immediately aware of any system resource changes to your Cloud Server.
-The agent records any updated or changed information and forwards it to the Rackspace Monitoring system. </span>
+The agent records any updated or changed information and forwards it to the Rackspace Monitoring system.

 The Rackspace Monitoring Agent is capable of monitoring the following system information: